availabs/SIRI_Cache_Server/README.md

 # SIRI_Cache_Server

-npm install
+This project provides a Node server that will visualize the locations ov vehicles in a Siri feed.
+It keeps the locations data for the past 24 hours.

+### Pointing this server at a feed.
++ You can add multiple feeds to the feedURLs property in `config/config.js`

+### MapBox auth.
++ `cp public/mapbox_auth.js.template public/mapbox_auth.js`
-cp public/mapbox_auth.js.template and fill in the id and authToken.
++ Fill in your id and authToken.

+###Deployment
++ `npm install`
-npm start
++ npm start